datajoint/element-facemap/README.md

 ### Example usage

-See [this project](https://github.com/datajoint/workflow-facemap) for an example usage of this Facemap Element.
+See the [workflow-facemap](https://github.com/datajoint/workflow-facemap) repository for an example usage of this Facemap Element.

 ## Citation